i30817/rhdndat/README.rst

   -i              don't allow unrecognized roms to be added even if the patches
                   have a romhacking.net hack page, requires -d

+  -x              forces calculation of the extended attributes even to files
+                  with them and without a version file, for if you updated a rom file outside of the rhdndat system

   -t              only test version numbers against remote version,
                   works without a patch present, exclusive option